 Wagner Cove entrance by Cherry Hill is temporarily closed due to restorations in the area.
-Planned reopening is end of July/early August 2015.
+Planned reopening is end of October/early November 2015.

 Wagner Cove is one of Central Park's lesser-known treasures.
 This small location on the edge of The Lake is punctuated by a rustic shelter with two wooden benches.
 Wagner Cove is home to trees and flowers and is adorned by mid-size slate-gray rocks.
 This secluded spot is ideal for a date, a relaxed lunch, or quiet contemplation.
 This oasis is just west of Cherry Hill and East of the 72nd Street and Central Park West entrance to the park.
 It is east of Strawberry Fields and the statues of Daniel Webster and the Falconer, as well as Bow Bridge.